 The ARRL data originally appeared in the FCC publication Standards of Good Engineering Practice Concerning Standard Broadcast Stations in 1939.
 Inductivity is an obsolete term for dielectric constant.
 Conductivity is in EMU (10−14 = 1 mS/m).

 George Hagn of SRI International developed these curves in the 1980s.
 The table lists permittivity followed by conductivity in mS/m for the ham bands.
 Use this interpolator to better represent your terrain.
-For best antenna model accuracy, use a ground probe or low antenna to measure your soil.
+For best antenna model accuracy, use a ground probe to measure your soil.
 Otherwise use the Hagn values.

 Freshwater permittivity is constant over HF but varies with temperature: